Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Performing sRNA target prediction
 ------------------

 Now we have the sRNA candidates.
-If you want to know the targets of these sRNAs, you can use ``srna_target`` to get these information.
+If you want to know the targets of these sRNAs, you can use ``srna_target``.

 ::